 The Love Lettering Project began as a writing project in 2004, as an exploration of what a love poem could be.
 Rhya Tamasauskas and Lindsay Zier-Vogel turned these writing exercises into small one-of-a-kind art pieces, popped them into envelopes and left them in phone booths and newspaper boxes and fruit markets.
 It was an impromptu event that filled Zier-Vogel with such joy, she’s been doing it ever since and have delivered over a thousand anonymous one-of-a-kind love letters.

-I (2004): Whispers of love: an impromptu project born out of a writing exercise that saw the first letters left in phone booths, in bins of cherries at fruit markets, in gardens, on park benches, under windshield wipers on parked cars…
+I (2004): Whispers of love ~ phone booths, in bins of cherries at fruit markets, in gardens, on park benches, under windshield wipers on parked cars…

-III (2007): Tree love: “Odes on brambles and elegies on hawthorns” a tree in Trinity Bellwoods Park was papered in love letters…
+III (2007): ‘Odes on brambles and elegies on hawthorns’ ~ a tree papered in love letters…

-V (2009): First kisses: Zier-Vogel wrote poems about people’s first kisses and delivered the envelopes to these places…behind ice rinks, movie theatres, basements, behind churches, porches, driveways, school playgrounds…
+V (2009): First kisses ~ love letters with poems about the locations of first kisses – then delivered to these places…behind ice rinks, movie theatres, basements, behind churches, porches, driveways, school playgrounds…

 VII (2011): Toronto love: The 2011 incarnation of the project was the most ambitious and involved the created and anonymous distribution of 500 love letters.
 In the spring of 2011, Zier-Vogel asked people to tell her their favourite things about Toronto and wrote love poems to these places – the lake, Romni Wools, the water treatment building in the east end, Mount Pleasant cemetery – and Zier-Vogel decided not to make between 80-100 love letters the way she had in the past, but instead made 500 one-of-a-kind love letters and hid them all over the city.